Disclaimer & Copyright Notices; Optimized for the MS Edge

 Figure-6: Probability distribution curve for the average yearly Secchi disk transparency:

-Example of an application of the OECD Probability Distribution Diagrams for lakes in HRM, Nova Scotia
+Example of an application of the OECD Probability Distribution Diagrams for lakes in Halifax, Nova Scotia

 Citation: Soil & Water Conservation